llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       except for C++ lambdas, but nvc 21.11 computes them.
       Clarifications are under discussion among the OpenACC technical committee for inclusion in the OpenACC spec after 3.2.
+* C++ function uses and calls
+    * For all behavior described above for function uses and calls, both explicit and implicit function calls in C++ are included.
+    * Examples of implicit function calls include:
+        * A local variable definition's implicit calls to a default constructor and destructor.
+        * An implicit default constructor definition's call to a base class's constructor.
+        * An explicit constructor definition's implicit call to a base class's constructor.
+        * A `new` expression's calls to a `new` operator, constructor, and `delete` operator.

 Subarrays
 ---------